Vaibhav1506/Tom-and-Jerry-Official-Infinite-Runner-Game/README.md

 ### Notes:-
 - If you have any queries, please contact me at my email bvaibhav1506@gmail.com.
 - Since this repository is completed it won't be receiving updates or any new additions.
 So issues and all aren't reviewed here.
-- However if you do have any doubts feel free to contact me for the same.
+- However if you do have any doubts about any legal issues or others, feel free to contact me for the same.